 Finally, any discussion on magic must include superstition.
 Many people believe Magic is nothing more than superstition.
 The rabbit’s foot mentioned above is an example of a good luck omen.
 Not that it was good luck for the poor rabbit.
 This lucky charm is found in North American folklore.
 We can trace it to African-American folk spirituality known as Voodoo.
 Superstition means the belief in anything irrational.
 If that is the case, then most religions would be superstitious.

 Science tells us many things that don’t fit nicely into our religious beliefs are true.
 Western religious leaders often discounted the proofs for higher states of consciousness.
 Scientists hooked up people meditating to an Electroencephalography (EEG) and discovered unique ranges of physiological changes in brainwave patterns and breathing.
 There’s the proof.

 The science of logical reasoning helps us to understand that you can provide evidence to prove something doesn’t exist.
 You can’t prove gods don’t exist, but that doesn’t mean they do.
 You can’t disprove that Apollo, Zeus, Mithra, Dyonisys, or any other god doesn’t exist.
 But, because there is no proof they don’t exist doesn’t mean they do.
 Similarly, anecdotal evidence does not prove the existence of gods.

 Does Odin Exist?

 The answer, no, you’re mistaken; these legends aren’t evidence of the existence of Odin.
 Sorry, but the absence of imaginary creatures does not represent evidence they ever existed.
 The lack of proof is not proof of absence.
-And, telling stories, no matter their age, does not suffice as proof for the existence of Odin.
+And telling stories, no matter their age, does not suffice as proof for the existence of Odin.
 These points apply to all gods, not just Odin.

-One of the best tools to overcome boundaries is logic.
 Enhancing your critical thinking capabilities will help you break cultural programming.